Bitch (slang): History

 whore, but can't be a bitch."

 A preserved Consolidated B-24 Liberator at the National Museum of the United States Air Force with nose art titled "Strawberry Bitch" from c.
 1942.
 Airplanes were often painted by American flight crews and named after women, popular characters or slang based on the art in magazines at the time.

 Throughout the word's evolution into the nineteenth century, it became gradually less offensive.
 The Oxford English Dictionary in the nineteenth century described the insult as "strictly a lewd or sensual woman".
 The word went through many similar phases throughout history.
 It was not until the 20th century that feminism began to reevaluate the term and its appropriation.

 In the 1920s, bitch became once again a common insult used against women.
 The term bitch became more popular in common language during this era.
 Between 1915 and 1930, the use of "bitch" in newspapers and literature more than doubled.
 The writing of Ernest Hemingway popularized the more modern meaning of "bitch" in this era.
 He used it to represent favorable qualities such as ferocity, edginess, and grit.
 It was during this time that women began gaining more freedom (such as the right to vote through the Nineteenth Amendment).
 The word "bitch" during the twenties meant "malicious or consciously attempting to harm", "difficult, annoying, or interfering", and "sexually brazen or overly vulgar".

 According to Dr. Timothy Jay, there are "over 70 different taboo words", but 80 percent of the time only ten words are used, and bitch is included in that set.
 Being called the term bitch has been associated with worsening the mental health of women.

+It has been characterized as "an archaic word demeaning women since as early as the 15th century" that seeks to control women.